Undergraduate

 |

-An overview of the nature and processing of human languages, including comparisons between language and animal communication systems, a consideration of the biological bases of human language, and discussion of the cognitive mechanisms used in producing and understanding language.
-Students taking this course should have a background in at least one of the fields pertinent to the material of the course: language structure, psycholinguistics, cognitive science, or general psychology.
+Overviews the nature and processing of human languages, including comparisons between language and animal communication systems, the biological bases of human language, and the cognitive mechanisms used in producing, understanding, and learning language.
+Prerequisite: BCSC 110, BCSC 111, or LING 110

 |